pikatoste/test.sh/README.md

   This subshell inherits the environment, which includes both variables and functions, and the shell options.
 One implication of this is that you cannot affect the environment of the test script from a test function.
   Another consequence is that bash looses track of the source files where functions are defined, affecting the quality of stack traces.
-The REENTER cnofiguration option overcomes this limitation.
+The REENTER configuration option overcomes this limitation.
+  -->

 * REENTER